 Subscribers & import

 A subscriber is a single contact in a list: an email address plus any details you store about them.
-You can add subscribers one at a time, import them in bulk from a file, or collect them through a form — and every new contact is verified automatically.
+You can add subscribers one at a time, import them in bulk from a file, or collect them through a form — and on paid plans, imported contacts are verified automatically in the background.

 Adding contacts